-General Education MAT H 13100-13200 or higher† Major 2 PSYC 20100 (or STAT 22000† or above), and PSYC 20200 3 three courses chosen from the following five courses: PSYC 20300, 20400, 20500, 20600, or 20700 $\frac{6}{11}$ electives +
+General MATH 131 Education 00-13200 or higher† I 3 thr F AC 20100 (or STAT 22000† or above), and PSYC 20200 ee courses chosen from the following five courses: PSYC 20300, 20400, 20500, 20600, or 20700 etives +

-- † Credit may be granted by examination. - A minimum of one of the six required additional psychology courses must have a research component.
+† Credit may be granted by examination.

+- \ A minimum of one of the six required additional psychology courses must have a research component.
 See Research Experience section. - + Courses without a psychology number must be approved by the Curriculum Committee.

 Grading.
-All courses in the major must be taken for quality grades except for research courses, which are available for either quality grades or for P/F grades.
+All courses in the major must be taken for quality grades except for research courses, which are available for either quality grades or for P/F grading.

 Honors.
 To qualify for honors, students must meet the following requirements: (1) Students must have a GPA of at least 3.0 overall, and a GPA of at least 3.5 in the major.
 (2) Students should arrange to write an honors paper with a faculty sponsor.
 Papers must represent a more substantial project than the average term paper.
 After the paper has been approved by the faculty sponsor, the paper must then be read and approved by a second faculty member.
 (3) Students are required to take an Honors Seminar (PSYC 29800) in Winter Quarter of their third or fourth year as one of the three possible research courses.
 It is expected that students will be actively working on the thesis project during the quarter they are taking the honors research seminar.
 (4) Students are required to present their findings in Spring Quarter of their fourth year at an honors day celebration.
+For details, visit the departmental Web site at http://psychology.uchicago.edu.